Where not mentioned specifically, Al-Wahda Festival Softball games will be governed by the rules of NSA Canada (NSA).

 2.00 – Equipment

-2.03 – Players should refrain from wearing any metal jewelry.
-For all other types of jewelry, if distracting the umpire may ask the player to remove it.
+2.03 – Players should refrain from wearing any metal jewellery.
+For all other types of jewellery, if distracting the umpire may ask the player to remove it.

 3.00 – Extra Players

-3.01 – A minimum of 8 players is required to start a game.
+3.01 – A minimum of 7 players is required to start a game.
 A 10 minute grace period will be given, after which the offending team will forfeit.
-This 10 minutes will be deducted from the game start time.

-3.02 – A team having 8 players may request a NON-fielding catcher from their opponent.
+3.02 – A team having 7 or 8 players may request a NON-fielding catcher from their opponent.
 The opponent MUST provide this player.

 3.03 – Late arriving players can be added to the lineup at any time in the game upon their arrival.
 They will assume the last position in the batting lineup